 Heywood could be a plucky buyer of bloodstock when the mood seized him, and he was one of the principal actors in the drama conducted by Archie Yuille at the Newmarket sales in the spring of 1888 when Carbine and Tradition were the main attractions.
 It was just after the spring meeting at which Ensign had luckily beaten Carbine for the Victoria Derby and at which Tradition, a massive son of Richmond, had run second in both Cups when generally judged to be only half-fit.
 What Tradition might accomplish if trained in an orthodox manner was the question asked by the wiseacres.
 Accordingly, when the big horse came into the ring, Phil Heywood, who was buying in partnership with the Cup-winning jockey Mick O’Brien, outstayed his old employer, Donald Wallace, by fifty guineas and got him for 3050 guineas.
 Wallace, who had won the Melbourne Cup with Mentor a week earlier, bought Carbine instead for 3000 guineas; Tradition, raced by O’Brien and Heywood together, proved an expensive failure and as for Carbine, well… you know the rest.

+Heywood fell in love with Artilleryman the first time he saw him but it was the colt’s first serious gallop that really bowled him over: “Oh, but the way he moved!”
 Apart from Artilleryman, Hymettus, the dual Caulfield Cup winner, was probably the best horse Heywood trained in his long career although he won many good races with some descendants of Sappho including the likes of Traquette, Gold Brew, Andelosia and Ettefred.
 Never a subscriber to the school of old-time trainers who believed in searching preparations for a horse, Heywood’s horses often entered the mounting yard looking a trifle plump in condition.
 Still, given time there was no better trainer in Australia to get a horse ready for a set engagement.
 When he went to Flemington to train, Heywood had much of Orleigh Park subdivided into market gardens, although he retained the homestead, stabling and training track until he sold the property to Dr A. E. Syme, who raced extensively under the pseudonym of ‘S. A. Rawdon.’
 Heywood retained his interest in racing to the end, dying in Melbourne at the age of eighty-six in December 1942.

-In the wake of that historical Derby dead-heat, there were much-animated discussions in public houses and teahouses alike as glasses and cups were emptied and filled, as to which was the better colt.
+In the wake of that historical Derby dead heat, there were much-animated discussions in public houses and teahouses alike as glasses and cups were emptied and filled, as to which was the better colt.
 The arguments were spiced with particular relish in certain quarters by the fact that Artilleryman was bred, trained and partly owned in Melbourne, and the old inter-colonial parochialism – never far below the surface – certainly hadn’t died with the birth of the Commonwealth.
 Never mind the fact that the moving force behind Artilleryman was Sydney’s leading citizen.
 Two citizens who took a particular interest in the debate were the A.J.C. and V.R.C. handicappers, Fred Wilson and Dr Lang respectively.

 As it was, Artilleryman drew first blood when the pair clashed again at their next start on Guineas Day at Caulfield, and this time the colt sported the ‘grey, red sash’ of Alex Murphy for a change.
 Artilleryman won the classic in a race record from Royal Comedy with Richmond Main, disadvantaged by his first experience on a left-handed course, relegated to third although less than a length from the winner.
 That occasion was rather remarkable for jockey George Harrison who not only won the Guineas but collected the Debutant Stakes, Caulfield Stakes and Toorak Handicap as well.
 While four winners in an afternoon is a rather commonplace achievement now, in the years immediately after the Great War, it was quite an achievement.

 Alas, the aura of invincibility that George Harrison emanated on that Caulfield afternoon had thoroughly dissipated by Derby Day at Flemington.
 In a race before the Derby Harrison suffered a fall, but maintained that he was still fit enough to fulfil his engagement.
-Artilleryman was sent to the post an odds-on favourite for the Victorian classic with as much as fives available about Richmond Main.
+Artilleryman was sent to the post an odds-on favourite for the Victorian classic with as much as 5/1 available about Richmond Main.
 John Brown, the owner of the latter colt, was heard to abuse bookmakers for their lack of judgement.
 In the race, old John was proved to be right when Artilleryman pulled himself to the front early on and Richmond Main, again with Albert Wood in the saddle, had the last shot, going on to win by a half-length.
 Harrison, who was probably feeling some soreness from his earlier spill, was sharply criticised for his ride and promptly lost the mount to Bob Lewis, who rode Artilleryman throughout the balance of his short career.